mr-ramzan01/UnbounceProject/README.md

 This is a payment page where the users have to fill all the personal details and Card details to pay the amount as they click on submit button a email confirmation code model will open on submiting the otp payment will be made and it will redirect to the home page.

 <img width="942" alt="UnbounceBilingInfo" src="https://user-images.githubusercontent.com/108893444/201219485-104d1b48-93fc-4e07-95b8-e53708c5e4f8.png">

+## Roles and Responsibilities

+- On the first day of the project, we have planned how will we going to start and who will going to do which part.
+- We have divided the task wisely among the team members.
+- We organized a meeting daily to know the progress and lagging if any.

+## Challenges

+Main Challenge was to do the work on time since one member not participating very well and another has his exams so he was also not participating too much.
+We have done it wisely by distributing their work to other members.

+## Conclusions

+learning technology is a different thing and showing what you have learned is a different thing.
+This project has given us the confidence to showcase whatever we have learned so far.
+This project also help us to learn those concepts, which can be gained only by practically doing, that can’t be taught during classes.
+Lastly, I would like to thank all the team members of the group who coordinate remotely and let the project go smoothly.

+## Deployment
+We have deployed the application on netlify and the link is below -Here is the deplyed link : https://clinquant-dolphin-aebed7.netlify.app/